20 Things I do not want to give up in 2020

 Speaking of weather – It was in the mid 70’s the first half of the week with strong winds and the early 80s the second half…

-This is what “Weather” looks like in South Florida (smile)
+This is what weather looked like in South Florida (smile)

 Traffic – It wasn’t really a concern for us as we Uber’d everywhere (smile)

-And this is what “Traffic” looks like in South Florida (double smile)
+This is what traffic looked like in South Florida (smile)

 Day 5 – Delray Beach – this town was highly recommended by Karen our travel agent because it offered up the type of vacation lifestyle we were seeking – so we ended up spending the entire day here…

-We love love love oysters so City Oyster was an obvious choice for drinks and apps
+We love, love, love oysters so City Oysters was an obvious choice for drinks and apps

 Our last night in Pompano Beach…